craftcms/docs/docs/5.x/extend/plugin-guide.md

 ### Private Plugins

-A plugin can be made “private” <Since ver="4.4.0" feature="Private plugins" /> by prefixing its handle with an underscore (like `_my-private-plugin`).
+A plugin can be made “private” by prefixing its handle with an underscore (like `_my-private-plugin`).
 Private plugins have all the same features as regular plugins, but are excluded from license verification (and are ineligible for listing on the [Plugin Store](plugin-store.md)); you can even publish a private plugin to GitHub or Packagist and share it between multiple projects, taking advantage of features like [migration tracks](migrations.md).

-Private plugins can be scaffolded with the [Generator](generator.md). <Since ver="1.3.0" repo="craftcms/generator" />
+Private plugins can be scaffolded with the [Generator](generator.md).

 ## Scaffolding